o-william-white/skim2mito/README.md

 A supplementary python script `format_alignments.py `is provided to remove putative contaminants from alignments, and format the alignments for downstream phylogenetic analysis.

-For example, let's say we wanted to remove all sequences from the sample "Kallima_paralekta" and 5.8S ribosomal sequence, you could run the script as shown below.
-The script works by identifying and removing sequences that have names with  `Kallima_paralekta` or `5_8S` in the sequence names.
+For example, let's say we wanted to remove all sequences from the sample "Kallima_paralekta" and atp6 gene sequences, you could run the script as shown below.
+The script works by identifying and removing sequences that have names with  `Kallima_paralekta` or `atp6` in the sequence names.
 The filtered alignments are written to a new output directory `filter_alignments_output`.

 ```
 python workflow/scripts/format_alignments.py  \
-   --input results/mafft_filtered/
+   --input results/mafft_filtered/ \
-   --cont Kallima_paralekta 5_8S \
+   --cont Kallima_paralekta atp6 \
    --output filter_alignments_output
 ```